wayscript/ws-slack/README.md

 ### 3) Verify that service is up and working correctly

 Visit the `/status` endpoint.
-If you get "Slack API is connected and working properly", it means the service is running and authenticated to connect with your slack workspace.
-The full url would be `BASE_URL/status` where the base url can be obtained from [here](https://docs.wayscript.com/platform/lairs/endpoints#viewing-your-lairs-endpoints).
+If you get "Slack API is connected and working properly" as a, it means the service is running and authenticated to connect with your slack workspace.
+The base url can be obtained from the endpoints tab in WayScript.
+You can also set whether the endpoints can be publicly accessible in the same tab.
+You can learn more about Lair endpoints [here](https://docs.wayscript.com/platform/lairs/endpoints).
+The full url would then be `BASE_URL/status`.

 You can also run the `example.py` by typing `python example.py` inside a WayScript terminal or press the play button in the top right corner of wayscript with `example.py` open.